thibauts/node-google-search-scraper/README.md

 =============
 ### Google search scraper with captcha solving support

-This module allows google search results extraction in a simple yet flexible way, and handles captcha solving transparently (through external services or your hand-made solver).
+This module allows google search results extraction in a simple yet flexible way, and handles captcha solving transparently (through external services or your own hand-made solver).

 Out of the box you can target a specific google search host, specify a language and limit search results returned.
 Extending these defaults with custom URL params is supported through options.